SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Self-supervised Visual Egomotion and Depth Learning

 \subsubsection{Attention based Feature Fusion Module}

 There may be a few misalignment in the raw data, bias in the IMU data, and errors in the calibration of intrinsics and extrinsics parameters.
 If the features of the two kind of data are directly combined, the odometry performance is likely to be suboptimal.
 Even in the pure visual feature, image features with missing texture will weaken the performance of pose estimation.
-Inspired by \cite{chen2019selective}, we introduce the attention module in PoseNet.
-Therefore, poseNet can focus more on features that are conducive to improving the performance of pose estimation.
-We concatenate two kind of features $\left \{\mathbf{a_i}; \mathbf{v_i} \right \}$ to form the concatenated features.
-And then we use the attention mask \cite{chen2019selective} to filter the concatenated features.
-In the end we obtain the filtered fusion features $\mathbf{z_i}$.
+Inspired by \cite{chen2019selective}, {we introduce the soft attention module in PoseNet as shown in Figure {\ref{fig: vio}}.
+The soft attention module can learn end-to-end and generate a weight mask with values ranging between (0,1), with the size of the mask being consistent with that of the concatenated features.
+Each value in the weight mask denotes the importance of the corresponding concatenated feature.
+Our rationale behind using the soft attention module is to ensure that the feature vectors remain free of any noise during the training process, which we believe can aid in achieving training convergence.
+Over several epochs of training, the weight mask assigns higher weights to the features that are crucial for achieving optimal training convergence.} We concatenate two kind of features $\left \{\mathbf{a_i}; \mathbf{v_i} \right \}$ to form the concatenated features. {Subsequently, we employ a fully connected layer followed by a sigmoid layer to create the attention mask $\mathbf{s_i}$.
+We then re-weight each element of the concatenated features by multiplying it with the corresponding value of the soft attention mask\cite{chen2019selective}.} In the end, we obtain the filtered fusion features $\mathbf{z_i}$.